Funkin-Imaginative/imaginative.engine/engine/assets/videos/readme.md

 # ../videos/
-Where you store all of your video files (mp4).
+Where you store all of your video files (mostly mp4).